How does convertible term life insurance work?

 You're still providing for dependents

-The most common reason you might obtain term life insurance is to continue providing for your dependents after you're gone.
 Parents often obtain a life insurance policy that lasts until their children have reached legal age or graduated from college.
 However, you might find yourself unexpectedly caring for a family member in need, whether they're young or elderly.
 Life is unpredictable, and situations occur where your loved ones can no longer live independently or develop a condition that requires them to depend on you.
-In these scenarios, converting term to permanent insurance can help provide for the originally unexpected needs of loved ones.
+In these scenarios, converting term to permanent life insurance can help provide for the unexpected needs of loved ones.

 You have outstanding debt